-Malta introduces new regulations governing Virtual Financial Assets
+Malta introduced new regulations governing Virtual Financial Assets

-The Virtual Financial Assets Act, 2018 (The VFA Act), sets out to regulate the field of Initial Virtual Financial Asset Offerings and Virtual Financial Assets and to make provision for matters ancillary or incidental thereto or connected therewith.
+The Virtual Financial Assets Act, 2018 (The VFA Act), was set out to regulate the field of Initial Virtual Financial Asset Offerings and Virtual Financial Assets and to make provision for matters ancillary or incidental thereto or connected therewith.

 Under the definitions of the Act, a cryptocurrency may be classed as a Virtual Financial Asset (VFA) and the Act provides a comprehensive set of rules that will both protect consumers and support the growth of the industry and its stakeholders.
 The Act outlines stringent requirements for those that are launching cryptocurrencies, as well as other service providers including brokerages, portfolio managers, custodian and nominee service providers, eWallet providers, investment advisors, and perhaps most crucially, cryptocurrency exchanges.

 The VFA Act defines initial virtual financial asset offerings or as they are more commonly known, Initial Coin Offerings (ICOs) as 'a method of raising funds whereby an issuer is issuing virtual financial assets and is offering them in exchange for funds'.
 This definition underscores the central role of initial VFA offerings as a means of raising capital by selling virtual financial assets to investors.

 The necessary license requirements and conditions which must be adhered to by individuals or entities who issue VFAs or who provide certain specified activities in relation to VFAs were also clearly defined.